edgedb/edgedb/docs/guides/migrations/guide.rst

 Pressing ``q`` will simply quit without saving any of your progress.

-Migration hashes and data migrations
+Data migrations and migration hashes
 ====================================

 Sometimes you may want to initialize a database with some default